nisrulz/UploadToMavenCentral/Readme.md

   + Next hit submit.
 After you submit, it can take up to 2 business days to process your issue.
 Then you will receive a confirmation that your configuration has been prepared and you can publish your library.
     > **IMPORTANT** : Do not deploy until after you have received an e-mail notice indicating that the ticket is Resolved.

-  + Update `gradle.properties` on your local machine  at location `~/.gradle/gradle.properties` and include
+  + Update the global `gradle.properties` on your local machine at location `~/.gradle/gradle.properties` and include
     ```
      NEXUS_USERNAME=sonatype_username
      NEXUS_PASSWORD=sonatype_password